VR-EEG/GTI-EEG/README.md

 ## Working with the Project

-The project can be added inside the Unity Hub and from there directly launched
+The project can be added inside the Unity Hub and from there directly launched.
+It requires unity Version 2019.2.14f1.

 If only minor changes are required, please look for the ExperimentManager(or the script `NewExperimentManager`) in the Scene Objects, and see if required changes can already be done in the inspector.
 The project should already allow to add or remove  tools, or tasks just from the inspector